-"15th of 3d mo. at Sea, and clear of the Needle Rocks, all well."
+"15th of third mo., at Sea, and clear of the Needle Rocks, all well."

-Some particulars of the passage of our dear friends to Rio de Janeiro will appear in the following extracts from D. W's letters.
+Some particulars of the passage of our dear friends to Rio de Janeiro will appear in the following extracts from Daniel Wheeler's letters.

-In a letter, dated 2nd of 4th month, 1834, he writes: "After despatching our letters by the pilot on the 15th ult., we made sail into the offing at half-past four P. M. and stretching from under the shelter of the Isle of Wight, soon partook of a strong and favourable breeze : great progress was made during the night; next morning brought an increase of wind along with it.
-From the state of the weather and the harassed situation of the crew, and other circumstances, although it was the first day of the week, we were compelled to give up the idea of assembling together in the cabin, and to content ourselves with reading the Holy Scriptures twice in the course of the day to the Captain and Mate.
-At five P. M. we were abreast of the Lizard light-houses on the Cornish coast, from whence our final departure was taken : as the night approached, the land was lost sight of, and the wind being strong and fair, we launched rapidly away from the mouth of the British Channel.
-On second-day morning, the 17th, the wind veered more to the southward, and considerably increasing, soon raised a heavysea, which occasioned one side of the vessel to be frequently buriedunder water.
+In a letter, dated 2nd of fourth month, 1834, he writes: "After despatching our letters by the pilot on the 15th ult., we made sail into the offing at half-past four P. M., and stretching from under the shelter of the Isle of Wight, soon partook of a strong and favourable breeze; great progress was made during the night; next morning brought an increase of wind along with it.
+From the state of the weather and the harassed situation of the crew, and other circumstances, although it was the first day of the week, we were compelled to give up the idea of assembling together in the cabin, and to content ourselves with reading the Holy Scriptures twice in the course of the day with the captain and mate.
+At five o'clock, P. M. we were abreast of the Lizard light-houses on the Cornish coast, from whence our final departure was taken: as the night approached, the land was lost sight of, and the wind being strong and fair, we launched rapidly away from the mouth of the British Channel.
+On second-day morning, the 17th, the wind veered more to the southward, and considerably increasing, soon raised a heavy sea, which occasioned one side of the vessel to be frequently buried under water.